LicensePro

 Processing time for a Conditional Use Permit in Bridgeport is typically 6-12 weeks.
 Smaller municipalities often process applications faster than the state average.

 To apply for a Conditional Use Permit in Bridgeport, you'll generally need: Conditional Use Permit application, Detailed operating plan, Site development plan, Environmental impact assessment (if required), Neighbor notification and public hearing attendance.
-You may also need to register with the Connecticut Secretary of State.
+You may also need to register with the Connecticut Secretary of the State.
 Contact Bridgeport's licensing department for the complete checklist.

 Yes, a Conditional Use Permit in Bridgeport requires varies renewal.
 Check with Bridgeport's licensing office for your specific renewal timeline.